MapsPeople/docs/collections/_cms/index.md

 ![Categories](https://app.mapsindoors.com/mapsindoors/cms/assets/images/guide7.png)

 Ability to add new categories to the list.
 Click on New category, add name, click save.
-Once created, this category can be added to a specific location type.
+Once created, this category can be added to a specific location.
 The categories can be chosen to be displayed in the app, as well as put in a specific order (this can be done under App Configuration).

 ## App configuration